JensDijkstra/Project-NAO/Design Report/DesignReport.md

     -[ ]  Speech
     *Read above and give more info*
     -[ ]  Vision
-    We choose to use the Kinect sensor as an external camera to detect a person and get the coordinates of specific points on the human body.
-The Kinect is connected to a Windows computer running the WPF application.
-That WPF application sends the data from the Kinect to the Python script using the MQTT protocol.
-The MQTT server is running on a Linux computer using a Raspberry Pi.
-The python script receives 3D-coordinates from the virtual server and calculates the angle between each joint using the 3D coordinates of each point.
-After finding the angels, the angles will be converted to radians so it's readable for the NAO robot.
-With that information we are able to compare it with the current position of the NAO robot.
-By comparing those positions we are able to confirm if the movement is right.

-    The WPF application is running on a Windows OS and build with #C and is using the Kinect framework and MQTT library.
-The WPF application give us a few options.
-We are able to change the MQTT broker Ip-Address and the topic.
-The application has also a start and stop button.
-With those buttons we are able the record the movements of the person in front of the Kinect sensor.
-The movements will be saved in JSON data locally on the Windows machine.
-If the buttons in the application are not used the application will send all the data directly to the virtual MQTT server.
-The data will be lost on the WPF application side because the JSON data is not saved locally.

-    In the Python script we will ask information from the user.
-We will ask the Ip-Address of the NAO robot, the port of the NAO robot, the IP-Address of MQTT broker and the topic.
-After the correct information is entered by the user the Python script is connect with the MQTT server.
-After connected there will be a result code printed in the console of Python.
-After a successful connection the Python script is receiving JSON data from the MQTT server.
-In the on_connect function that is part of the MQTT python library the list of degree angels is created.
-To get the angels we have to calculate the angels based on the JSON data which contains the 3D coordinates of each joint.
-By appending the angels to the list we wrote a function which will calculate the angels.
-The input of that function are all the necessary X,Y and Z coordinates.

-    After the list of angels is created we use the function sendrobot to send the list and make a connection with the NAO robot.
-As an input of the sendrobot function we need the list of angels, IP-Address and the port.
-With this information we can establish a connection with the NAO robot.
-If there is a connection with de NAO robot we will convert all the angels inside the list to radians because the output of the NAO robot is also in radians.
-With the input and output both in radians we are able to compare them with each other.

     -[ ]  Name
     Now that NAO is designed like a human, it's time to give NAO a human name.
 The name we settled on is Blue, since he (yes, Blue is a he) is coloured blue and blue stands for a healthy and long life in Chinese.
 This is also a reason people practice Tai Chi.
 A small detail that adds more meaning to the NAO robot.